21st Horse (Central India Horse): Formation

 The regiment was raised as two irregular cavalry regiments at the outset of the Indian Rebellion of 1857.
 The first regiment was formed by Captain Henry Otway Mayne on 15 December 1857 and was known initially as Mayne's Horse.
 Captain Mayne who was from the 6th Madras Light Cavalry and a Brigade Major of the Hyderabad Contingent, raised his regiment with troops from Gwalior Contingent, Malwa Contingent Cavalry and Bhopal Contingent.

 The second regiment was known as Beatson's Horse.
-It was raised between February and September 1858 in Hyderabad by Lieutenant Colonel (later Major-General) William Fergusson Beatson, originally of the Bengal Native Infantry.
+It was raised between February and September 1858 in Hyderabad by Lieutenant Colonel (later Major-General) William Ferguson Beatson, originally of the Bengal Native Infantry.
 The troops were from Hyderabad.

 They were based at the towns of Augur in Western Malwa and Goona in the state of Gwalior in central India.
 In 1860, Mayne's Horse was renamed the 1st Regiment, Central India Horse, and Beatson's Horse was renamed the 2nd Regiment, Central India Horse.
 Mayne's Horse and Beatson's Horse joined to form the Central India Horse in 1860.
 They were joined by 200 men of the Meade's Horse in 1861.

 The Commandant of the Central India Horse then held political charge of the Western Malwa Agency, which included the States of Jaora, Ratlam, Sitamau and Sailana, with the Malwa districts of Gwalior, Indore, Jhalawar, Dewas, and Tonk.
 In December 1895, control of the Agency was transferred from the charge of the Commandant of the Central India Horse to that of an officer of the Indian Political Department, and the head-quarters of the Agency were removed from Agar to Neemuch.

 In 1860, the officer commanding the Central India Horse was made the British political officer for the small states of Raghugarh, Khaniadhana (after 1888), Paron, Garha, Umri and Bhadaura, which were made a separate charge from that of the Resident of Gwalior.
 This arrangement was abolished in 1896, when these states were again placed under the resident, with the officer commanding at Guna continuing to act as ex-officio assistant to the Resident, with very limited powers.